2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 #### Blk*.dat files (raw block data)

 Received and validated blocks are written to sequential containers named `blkNNNNN.dat`, stored in the `blocks/` folder.
-Each file is filled in sequence until it reaches a maximum size of 128 MB, at which point Core opens the next file.
+Each file is filled in sequence until it reaches a maximum size of 128 MiB, at which point Core opens the next file.
 Inside, each block is serialized in network format, preceded by a magic identifier and a length.
 This organization enables fast writing to disk and facilitates block service to synchronize peers.

 ![Image](assets/fr/099.webp)